puntonim/reborn-automator/README.md

 **Reborn Automator**
 ====================

-Automate the booking of classes at Reborn gym in Torre Boldone.\
+Automate the booking of classes at Reborn gym.\
-This project is based on a cron-triggered (CloudWatch events) Lambda in AWS.
+This project is deployed to AWS Lambda and it is triggered by cron events scheduled in CloudWatch.

-At the right time, as per the cron schedule, the Lambda tries to book the next calisthenics class, and send me a Telegram message with the result.
+At the right time, as per the cron schedule in CloudWatch, the Lambda tries to book the next calisthenics class, and sends me a Telegram message with the result.

 Usage
 =====
 There is no HTTP interface (apart from the introspection endpoint), but just a cron-scheduled Lambda.
-So it works automatically.
+So it is triggered automatically.

 Architecture
 ============
 The main Lambda function is triggered by a cron schedule in Event Bridge, CloudWatch:
-  - cron(10 19 ? * MON *) # Every Monday at 19:10 UTC (20:10/21:10AM in Rome winter/summer).
+  - cron(5 19 ? * MON *) # Every Monday at 19:05 UTC (20:05/21:05AM in Rome winter/summer).
-  - cron(10 19 ? * WED *) # Every Wednesday at 19:10 UTC (20:10/21:10AM in Rome winter/summer).
+  - cron(5 19 ? * SAT *) # Every Saturday at 19:05 UTC (20:05/21:05AM in Rome winter/summer).
 These times work with the business rules explained in `How it works`.

 To send Telegram messages, we use Botte (part of the Patatrack monorepo) via HTTP.